A twist on ring morphisms and crepant contractions: Frobenius exact setting and fundamentals

 \subsection{Setup}

-Recall that an additive category $\cC$ is said to be $\cR$-linear, where $\cR$ is a ring, if the Hom-sets in the category are finitely generated $\cR$-modules, and composition respects this structure.
-Given such an additive category, the collection of projective objects in $\cC$ will be denoted by $\proj \cC$, and an object $P \in \cC$ will be called an additive progenerator if $\add_\cE P = \proj \cC$.
+Recall that an additive category $\cA$ is said to be $\cR$-linear, where $\cR$ is a ring, if the Hom-sets in the category are finitely generated $\cR$-modules, and composition respects this structure.
+Given such an additive category, the collection of projective objects in $\cA$ will be denoted by $\proj \cA$, and an object $P \in \cA$ will be called an additive progenerator if $\add_\cE P = \proj \cA$.

 With an eye towards applications, we will often work within the following set up. \begin{setup} Let $\cR$ be a Cohen-Macaulay (CM) noetherian local ring of Krull dimension $d$ with coefficient field $k$ and canonical module $\omega_R$.
 Let $\cE$ be an $\cR$-linear idempotent complete Frobenius exact category with an additive progenerator $P$.
-Assume that the stable category $ \cD \colonequals \cE/\proj \cE$ is Krull-Schmidt. \end{setup}
+Assume that the stable category $\cD$ of $\cE$ is Krull-Schmidt (see \cref{app: self inj} for a brief overview of Frobenius exact categories and their stable categories). \end{setup}

 \begin{notation} Since $\cD$ is triangulated, we will denote its suspension functor by $\Sigma$. \end{notation}